On this page:

 As a trustee of the Stroke Association, Avril is keenly interested in issues relating to both rehabilitation and research.

-Ceri has 25 years’ experience working in the third sector and with healthcare systems across the UK; in consultant, executive and non-executive roles.
-She is currently a management consultant supporting third sector organisations in strategic and transformational projects.
+Portrait image of Ceri Jackson Ceri joined the Stroke Association Board in 2020 and has 30 years’ experience working in the third sector and with healthcare systems across the UK; in consultant, executive and non-executive roles.
+She is currently a management consultant working primarily with third sector organisations.

-Ceri, who is based in Cardiff, will also take on the role of Chair of the Stroke Association’s Wales Advisory Committee, working closely with the charity’s senior leadership team in Wales.
+Ceri, who is based near Cardiff, is also the Chair of the Stroke Association’s Wales Advisory Committee, working closely with the charity’s senior leadership team and system leaders in Wales.

 Ceri said, “It’s a privilege to take on this role with the Stroke Association at what is a pivotal time for stroke in Wales; with the imminent end of the Government’s Stroke Delivery Plan and the upcoming appointment of a new Wales Clinical Lead on Stroke.